Monster Taming/C6 The Auction Exploded with the Atmosphere!

 "I bid five thousand!"

 Snap!
-Another spotlight!
-This one was white, turning the previous red-tinted light to a dull yellow.
+Another light!
+This one was white, changing the previously illuminated man's spotlight to a dim yellow.

-"Pfft!
-How cheap!"
-A sultry female voice drawled, "Twenty thousand!"
+"Tch!
+How cheap!" a sultry female voice drawled, "Twenty thousand!"

 Snap!
-A third spotlight targeted a woman with a voluptuous figure.
+A third spotlight revealed a woman with a captivating figure.

-It, too, was white, rendering the light on the second bidder a dim yellow.
+It, too, was white, turning the second bidder's light to a dim yellow.

-"Big spender!
+"Such a bold move!
 Straight to twenty thousand!"
-Mike chimed in from the stage.
+Mike announced from the stage.

 "Wow!"